plogs/church.of.the.asopposedtowhat.com/content/posts/in-the-beginning.md

 Today we have cell-phones, rhinoplasty, and cat gifs.

 But all is not lost.
-Our future is still bright.
+Our future looks bright.

-That's the beauty of the human mind, it's ability to change and grow, and adapt to new situations.
+That's the beauty of the human mind, it's ability to change and to grow and to adapt to new situations.